Kingsley High School (Michigan)

 Kingsley High School (KHS) is a public high school in Kingsley, Michigan.
-KHS is the sole high school in the Kingsley Area School District, which serves southern Grand Traverse County.
-As of 2021, the current principal is Mike Moran.
+KHS is the sole high school in the Kingsley Area Schools District, which serves southern Grand Traverse County.
+As of 2023, the school's principal is Chris Rapes.
 The current building was built in 2001.

 Demographics

 The demographic breakdown of the 500 students enrolled in 2021-22 was: